 345:621-622-623.
 FUNCTIONS OF A REAL VARIABLE I, II, III.
+3 credits each.

-Sequential; prerequisite, 423 or 483.
-Structure of the real number system, sets and their properties, limit theorems properties of continuous and semi-continuous functions, derivatives of functions, Borel sets and Baire functions, measure; measurable sets, measurable functions, Riemann and Lebesgue integration, the Lebesgue integration as a set function, planar measure and double integration.
+Sequential; prerequisite, 423 or 483 or consent of Instructor.
+Structure of the real number system, sets and their properties, limit theorems properties of continuous and semi-continuous functions, derivatives of functions, Borel sets and Baire functions, measure; measureable sets, measureable functions, Riemann and Lebesgue integration, the Lebesgue integration as a set function, planar measure and double integration.